ML Model Training and Deployment Pipeline

 flowchart LR id0[(taxi_fhvhv)]-->id1[clean_taxi_trips] id1[clean_taxi_trips] --> id2[training_dataset] id2[training_dataset]-->id3[train_regression_model] id3[train_regression_model]-->id4[tip_predictions]

-cd notebooks
+cd pipeline

 Prepare the training dataset